ohsu-cedar-comp-hub/HOP_CHIP/README.md

 ```

  Resulting output will be your annotated file (if you started with the file produced from Part 1), and all visualizations generated will be in their respective matched calls subdirectories in your given plot directory.
+ An example of the visualizations you will see per subdirectory is in figs/beataml of this repo.

 ### Part 2a: Creating Custom Calls